30 BCPTA CEs + 6 hours of group consultation

 d.
 Confidentiality

-• Help parents talk to their children about play therapy
+f.
+Helping parents talk to their children about play therapy.

-7. Begin to understand burn out and how to prevent it and the importance of
+7. Begin to understand burnout, how to prevent it, and the importance of self-care.

-Have a play therapy topic you'd like covered?
-Contact Johanna and she will build you a workshop/training to suit the needs of you and/or your organization.
+Do you have a play therapy topic you'd like to explore?
+Reach out to Johanna, and she will design a workshop or training that caters to the specific needs of you and/or your organization, including play therapy courses and play therapy trainings.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.